 "In the first half we wanted to keep possession and run them around coming off the week they have had (playing in Korea in the AFC Champions League) but we didn’t do that well enough.

-Farina also noted the contribution of the Mariners defence particularly goalkeeper Liam Reddy (axed by Sydney in April 2012) who pulled off a terrific save from a 55th minute free kick by wiley Italian Alessandro Del Piero.
+Farina also noted the contribution of the Mariners defence particularly goal-keeper Liam Reddy (who was axed by Sydney in April of 2012) who pulled off a terrific save from a 55th minute free kick from wiley Italian Alessandro Del Piero.

-"I thought we came out in the second half and got ourselves back into the game," he said.
+"I thought we come out in the second half and got ourselves back into the game," he said.

 "When Liam Reddy gets three points (man of the match on Fox Sports coverage) I suppose that says a bit.

 "I think in that final third we have got to improve in terms of most probably finishing and some decisions in there."